rieckpil/progmot/content/post/writing-a-book-remotely.md

 Leanpub is really appealing for self-publishing tech authors as they offer the following:

-- write the manuscript in Markdown or bring your own PDF
+- writing the manuscript in Markdown or bringing your own PDF
-- automatic formatting/layout for a Markdown manuscript
+- automatic formatting/layout for Markdown manuscripts
 - automatic file generation for other eBook formats like Mobi and ePub
 - integration with GitHub/Dropbox for the manuscript
 - fair pricing with 80% royalties for the authors
 - payout via PayPal and support for multiple authors
 - no payment/tax implications for the author: Leanpub acts as the merchant of record and takes ownership for the payment and tax handling (something I should have also favored for [my first online course](https://progmot.com/post/creating-and-selling-my-first-online-course/))

-Leanpub is also build around the concept: Publish Early, Publish Often.
-They favor the approach of giving access to a book early while it's still in development and continuously adding new chapters to id.
+Leanpub is also built around the concept: Publish Early, Publish Often.
+They favor the approach of giving access to a book early while it's still in development and continuously adding new chapters to it.

 Each [Leanpub eBook landing page](https://leanpub.com/stratospheric) provides information about the completeness and when the last changes were published: